pearu/f2py/doc/developers_guide.rst

 and may contain only letters and underscore.
-In `#if` or `#elif` directives the constant expression is matched very loosely by `fparser.two.C99Preprocessor.Cpp_Pp_Tokens` that accepts any non-empty string.
+In `#if` or `#elif` directives the constant expression is matched very loosely by `fparser.two.C99Preprocessor.Cpp_Pp_Tokens` which accepts any non-empty string.

 Include directives (`#include`) are handled similarly to Fortran include statements with the matching of filenames being done by the